zhangjunpeng9354/satellite_video_mod_groundtruth/README.md

 ![](/images/intro.png)

-For each moving vehicle, a boundary box is provided across the video with an unique id, therefore this dataset can alse be used for evaluating multiple target tracking algorithm.
+For each moving vehicle, a boundary box is provided across the video with an unique id, therefore this dataset can also be used for evaluating multiple target tracking algorithm.

 ## How is the groundtruth built?

-The boundary boxes are annotated on [Computer Vision Annotation Tool (CVAT)]((https://www.google.com)).
+The boundary boxes are annotated on [Computer Vision Annotation Tool (CVAT)](https://github.com/opencv/cvat).

 ## How to use it?